Nejat7/zero_day/README.md

-This project is about VirtualBox and Vagrant
+This project is about VirtualBox and Vagrant.